 Paleontological Resource Preservation Act of 2009 (P.L.
-111-011): This act was passed under the Omnibus Public Land Management Act of 2009, and provides directives for the management of paleontological resources, and the development of inventory and monitoring plans, as well as the use of paleontological resources in science and education.
+111-11): This act provides directives for the management of paleontological resources, and the development of inventory and monitoring plans, as well as the use of paleontological resources in science and education.
 It introduced permit requirements for the collection of paleontological resources on federal lands.
-This act also set criminal penalties for the illegal collection, exchange or sale of paleontological resources on federal lands.
-Set use of the false labeling of such resources illegally collected on federal lands.
+This act also set criminal penalties for the illegal collection, exchange or sale of paleontological resources on federal lands, as well as the false labeling of such resources illegally collected on federal lands.